-- Also, find out how they are contacted.
+- Find out how they are contacted.
 Is there only means of contact the contact form?
 Or do they have also contact emails and probably phone numbers.
 Making it easier for people to reach will sure give your business the needed competitive edge.
 Give your website users contact options.

-- Find out also how easy it is for users to find out the shipping rate of your competitor.
+- Also, find out also how easy it is for users to find out the shipping rate of your competitor.
 That is, if they sale physical product and also offer shipping.

 - Know also their refund policy if any.
 How easy it is to find their refund policy.
 Know that the simpler, your refund policy, the better.